abraham5059/-Intermediate-data_analysis/README.md

 Once the interactive dashboard workspace has been created, I then apply subsequent filters within the dasboard to produce meaningful visualizations.
-The purpose of using Power Bi after Excel is to futher enchance the data and apply interactive visualizations for upper managment, staff and inventory stakeholders to explore the Velotics day inventory at depth.
+The purpose of using Power BI after Excel is to futher enchance the data and apply interactive visualizations for upper managment, staff and inventory stakeholders to explore the Velotics day inventory at depth.

-*For example, we can see total coverage of days by product model when applying the data filters of Plant, Product Model & Blockes Stock*
+*For example, we can see total coverage of days by product model when applying the data filters of Plant, Product Model & Blocked Stock*

 <img width="1501" height="705" alt="Summary Overview Filtering" src="https://github.com/user-attachments/assets/92a090eb-e92e-4b0e-b28f-d2aa73c00672" />